LLC vs Joint Stock Company in Turkey: Which to Choose in 2026

 Converting Between LTD and AŞ

 Turkish law allows conversion from LTD to AŞ (and vice versa) through a restructuring process.
 This is common for companies that start as LTDs and later need the AŞ structure for regulatory compliance or fundraising.
-The conversion process involves: preparing a conversion plan and report, independent expert opinion, shareholder resolution (typically 2/3 majority), and Trade Registry registration.
+The conversion process involves: preparing a conversion plan and report, independent opinion, shareholder resolution (typically 2/3 majority), and Trade Registry registration.
 The process takes approximately 1-2 months and does not create a new legal entity — it is a transformation of the existing one.

 Frequently Asked Questions